 There are two zodiac signs which claim July as their host month – if you were born in July, you’re either a Cancer (crab), or a Leo (lion).

 4. The month is named after an emperor.

 July’s name comes from Julius Caesar, who was actually born towards the start of the month.
-It was originally known as Quintillis based on the ancient Roman calendar but was renamed in honour of the emperor.
+It was originally known as Quintillis based on the ancient Roman calendar but was renamed in honor of the emperor.

 5. It’s a month of many odd holidays.

 Plenty of US national holidays fall in July.
 For example, Americans are likely to take part in National Pickle Month, as well as National Ice Cream Month.
 Ever tried both at the same time?
 You’re missing out!

 Of course, it is a hugely important month in the North American calendar for obvious reasons.
 July plays host to US Independence Day, as well as Canada Day.
 France, too, celebrates Bastille Day in the same month.